lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - adding longer waits to an unnecessary polling loop
 - suppressing warnings caused by duplicate initialization
-- reducing update frequency when the update should be event-driven
+- reducing update frequency when the update should be **event-driven**
 - clearing one table while another reference still keeps the same objects alive
 - adding more checks around a system that should have one controlled owner

 Lily Studio should correct the source of the waste whenever possible.

-> **Final performance rule:** Lily code should use only the CPU, memory, networking, and runtime work that the feature actually requires, and every allocated resource must have an intentional owner and cleanup path.
+> **Final performance rule:** Lily code should use only the CPU, memory, networking, and runtime work that the feature actually requires, and every allocated resource must have an intentional owner and **cleanup path**.

 ### 33. Luau Local and Register Limits